jmstipanowich/Movie-Data-Repo/README.md

 * Describe all required aspects of the final project for Module 1
 * Describe all required deliverables
 * Describe what constitutes a successful project
+* Describe what the experience of the project review should be like

 ## Final Project Summary